H. Douglas Keith

-Harvey Douglas Keith (10 March 1927 – 9 February 2003) was a physicist and one of the primary polymer researchers over the latter half of the 20th century.
+Harvey Douglas Keith (10 March 1927 – 9 February 2003) was a British physicist and one of the primary polymer researchers over the latter half of the 20th century.

 Early UK University affiliations

 In 1948, Keith obtained a BSc degree from Queen's University in Belfast.
-In 1951, he received a PhD in Physics from the University of Bristol in England, where he taught optics as a lecturer in Physics between 1951 and 1956.
+In 1951, he received a PhD in physics from the University of Bristol in England, where he taught optics as a lecturer in Physics between 1951 and 1956.

 Industrial career

 Keith immigrated to the United States in 1956 after accepting a position at the American Viscose Corporation in Marcus Hook, Pennsylvania, where he began researching the complex structures and morphologies of macromolecules.
 There, he met his lifelong collaborator, Frank J. Padden Jr. Together, they began to examine the optical properties of spherulites from both theoretical and experimental approaches (see Spherulite).

 Keith and Padden joined Bell Telephone Laboratories in Murray Hill, NJ in 1960.
 Not long after they arrived, they published a seminal paper on spherulitic crystallisation.
 They subsequently studied the crystalline structures of isotactic polypropylene, isotactic polystyrene, polyesters, various polypeptides (see Peptide), and other crystallisable polymers.
 In 1965, Keith and his collaborators explained the mechanical strength of polymers by discovering their intercrystalline links.

 A team led by Keith led, including Padden, Lotz and Giannoni, produced the first chain-folded single DNA crystals in 1969.
 For this and their later work, the American Physical Society awarded its Polymer Physics Prize to Keith & Padden in 1973.

 Later, he was named Head of the Analytical Chemistry Research Department at AT&T Bell Laboratories.
 He subsequently became Head of the Organic Materials Research Department.